-Course Description: The primary goal of the course is to teach grant writing, critical thinking, and experimental design skills using the current NIH format for predoctoral fellowships.
-The course is divided into 3 sections.
-The First section includes a general introduction to the NIH peerreview process and application materials and procedures.
-In section 2, students will develop their specific aims page through a series of interactive meetings with the course coordinators as well as peer review.
-In section 3, students will work closely with the course coordinators as well as their mentors to develop and refine the main research plan of the proposal based on their specific area of study.
-Upon completion, students who are eligible will be expected to submit their proposal for funding to the NIH or other appropriate funding agency.
+Course Description: The primary goal of the course is to teach grant writing and critical thinking skills using the current NIH format for predoctoral fellowships.
+The course is divided into 3 sections: a brief series of informational lectures about the NIH peer-review process and application materials.
+In section 2, students will develop their specific aims page through a series of one-on-one interactive meetings with the course coordinators.
+In section 3, students will work closely with the course coordinators as well as their mentors to develop the main body of the proposal based on their specific area of study.